ConstructionPlacements

 26. Kajima Corporation (Japan) – Japanese Contractor Bringing Expertise Overseas

-Kajima, one of Japan’s top general contractors, applies advanced engineering to data centers domestically and across Asia.
+Kajima, one of Japan’s top general contractors, applies advanced seismic engineering and precision construction to data centers—both domestically and across Asia.

-Seismic Innovation: The company built multiple Bit-isle data centers in Tokyo featuring base-isolation foundations and twin-floor cooling systems for resilience.
+Seismic Innovation: Kajima built multiple Bit-isle data centers in Tokyo featuring base-isolation foundations and twin-floor cooling systems for seismic resilience—a critical capability for Japan’s earthquake-prone environment.
+The company also completed a 48MW data center in Greater Tokyo in partnership with PDG and Lendlease.

 27. Fuji Furukawa Engineering & Construction (Japan) – M&E Contractor for Data Center Infrastructure